Unitary anchored planar algebras: Preliminaries

 \begin{defn} Suppose $(\cC,\varphi^\cC)$ and $(\cD,\varphi^\cD)$ are pivotal categories.
 A monoidal functor $F: \cC\to \cD$ is called \emph{pivotal} if the canonical isomorphism

 (where we have suppressed the tensorator of $F$) satisfies $(\chi_{c})^\vee \circ \varphi^\cD_{F(c)} = \chi_{c^\vee}\circ F(\varphi^\cC_c)$. \end{defn}

-\begin{rem} When $\cC,\cD$ are unitary multitensor categories equipped with unitary dual functors, by \cite[Prop.~3.40]{MR4133163}, pivotality of $F$ is equivalent to the canonical isomorphisms $\chi_c$ being unitary. \end{rem}
+By \cite[Prop.~3.40]{MR4133163}, when $\cC$ and $\cD$ are unitary multitensor categories equipped with unitary dual functors, pivotality of $F$ is equivalent to the canonical isomorphisms $\chi_c$ being unitary.

-We recall that a unitary tensor category is a unitary multitensor category with simple unit object.
+Recall that a unitary tensor category is a unitary multitensor category with simple unit.

-\begin{lem} Suppose $(\cC,\vee_\cC)$ is a unitary tensor category equipped with a unitary dual functor and $(\cD,\vee_\cD,\psi)$ is a non-zero unitary multitensor category equipped with a unitary dual functor and spherical state.
-If $F: \cC\to \cD$ is a pivotal unitary tensor functor, then $\vee_\cC$ is spherical. \end{lem} \begin{proof} First, by pivotality of $F$ and \cite[Lem.~2.14]{MR4133163},
+\begin{lem} Let $(\cC,\vee_\cC)$ and $(\cD,\vee_\cD)$ be unitary multitensor categories equipped with unitary dual functors, with $1_\cC$ simple (i.e. $\cC$ is a tensor category), and $\cD$ non-zero.
+If $\cD$ is spherical and $F: \cC\to \cD$ is a pivotal dagger tensor functor, then $\cC$ is spherical. \end{lem} \begin{proof} Let $c\in\cC$ be any object.
+By the pivotality of $F$ and \cite[Lem.~2.14]{MR4133163},